Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems: Introduction

 \paragraph{Structure of the manuscript.} The remainder of the paper is organized as follows: Section~\ref{sec:2} presents the model problem and the structure-preserving numerical method, and Sections~\ref{SEC::ANALYSIS} and~\ref{sec:convergence} present its theoretical analysis.
-More precisely, in Section~\ref{SEC::MODEL}, we introduce the conformational conversion system under investigation, we reformulate it using a suitable change of variables in Section~\ref{SEC::REFORMULATION}, and present its discretization using the proposed structure-preserving backward Euler-LDG method in Section~\ref{SEC::METHOD}.
+More precisely, in Section~\ref{SEC::MODEL}, we introduce the conformational conversion system under investigation.
+In Section~\ref{SEC::REFORMULATION}, we reformulate the model using a suitable change of variables, which arises from the underlying entropy structure of the system, and present its discretization using the proposed structure-preserving backward Euler-LDG method in Section~\ref{SEC::METHOD}.
 In Section~\ref{SEC::ENTROPY_CONT}, we prove an entropy stability bound of the system.
 Then, we derive a discrete analogue for our structure-preserving scheme in Section~\ref{SEC::ENTROPY_DISCR}, and use it to prove the existence of discrete solutions in Section~\ref{sec:EXISTENCE-DISCRETE}.
 Section~\ref{sec:convergence} is devoted to establishing the convergence of the structure-preserving scheme.
 First, we prove that the scheme converges to a regularized semidiscrete-in-time formulation as the mesh size~$h$ goes to zero; then, we analyze the convergence of such a formulation as~$(\varepsilon, \tau) \to (0, 0)$, being $\varepsilon$ and $\tau$ a suitable penalty term and the time integration step, respectively.
 Section~\ref{sec:results} discusses numerical results aimed at validating the theoretical results and assessing the proposed structure-preserving method in practice.
 In Section~\ref{sec: Conclusions}, we draw some conclusions and discuss further developments.
 Finally, Appendix~\ref{SEC::NEWTON} presents a detailed derivation of the linear systems that arise from applying Newton's method to the backward Euler-LDG method.